Dr. Mitchell Naficy

 Detox is the process by which the body clears out harmful substances that have built up from repeated drug use.
 During this process, your system begins adjusting to life without the substance it has depended on.

 Some people try to do a drug cleanse at home, but detox without medical support can be risky.
 Certain substances lead to severe withdrawal symptoms that require medical monitoring.
 For example, alcohol and opioids can cause serious physical reactions if stopped suddenly.
 Kratom is another substance where people often need guidance on how to stop safely.
-If you want detailed guidance on this, see our resource on how to get off kratom.

 Supporting the body during detox is critical because withdrawal drains energy reserves and weakens the immune system.
 This is why nutrition, hydration, and medical supervision are essential.
-The body is working overtime, and the right care makes recovery safer and more effective.

 Common Detox Side Effects and How to Ease Them

 Withdrawal is the natural response to stopping drug use, but it comes with uncomfortable detox side effects.
-These can range from mild discomfort to severe symptoms that require immediate medical attention.
+These can range from mild discomfort to severe symptoms that require medical attention.

-Detox Side Effect | How to Support the Body |
+| Detox Side Effect | How to Support the Body |

-Nausea and vomiting | Hydration, bland diet, anti-nausea medication |
+| Nausea and vomiting | Hydration, bland diet, anti-nausea medication |

-Sweating and chills | Comfortable room temperature, hydration, rest |
+| Sweating and chills | Comfortable temperature, hydration, rest |

-Muscle aches | Light stretching, massage, warm baths |
+| Muscle aches | Light stretching, massage, warm baths |

-Anxiety and irritability | Breathing exercises, therapy, supportive care |
+| Anxiety and irritability | Breathing exercises, therapy, support |

-Sleep disturbances | Sleep hygiene routines, relaxation techniques |
+| Sleep disturbances | Sleep routines, relaxation techniques |

 Recognizing Drug Use Symptoms and Signs